Mindgame (Doctor Who)

 The Mindgame series is a series of direct-to-video spin-off productions based on the long running BBC science fiction series Doctor Who.
-The two films in the series are Mindgame (1998), Mindgame Trilogy (1999).
+The two films in the series are Mindgame (1998) and Mindgame Trilogy (1999).
 They were produced by the independent Reeltime Pictures company.
 All films have been reissued on DVD.

 All story elements relating to Doctor Who were licensed from their respective authors.